RunestoneInteractive/httlads/_sources/Statistics/cs2_exploring_business_data.rst

      :20720.78597: Remember to round up and include three digits to the right of the decimal point
      :20721: Remember to include three digits to the right of the decimal point
      :x: USE the ``STDEV`` function and the range from N2 to N192

-f.
-Remember, use a ``$`` so Google Sheets will not change the cell references when copy/pasting.

 Visualizing How to Start a Business